donovanwhite/Fabric-CICD-Framework/README.md

 - Ensure Anaconda/Miniconda is properly installed
 - Check PATH environment variables
 - Run `conda info` to verify installation
+- May require administrator privileges

-**PyEnv Issues:**
+**PyEnv User-Mode Issues:**
-- Ensure Git is installed and accessible
+- Ensure Git is installed and accessible (no admin required)
-- Check if pyenv-win is in PATH
+- Check if pyenv-win is in USER PATH (not system PATH)
+- All installations go to user directories (%USERPROFILE%\.pyenv)
+- Virtual environment created in current directory
 - Restart command prompt after pyenv installation
 - Run `pyenv versions` to verify installation